 Market reCap November 2014 edition

-- UK Corporate Governance Code update: emphasis on longer term
+- UK Corporate Governance Code update: emphasis on longer term sustainability

 - Sponsor competence, joint sponsors and sponsor conflicts

 - Takeover Code: consultation on post-offer undertakings and intention statements

 - Insider dealers pay the price for print room dealing